hashicorp/otto/website/source/intro/getting-started/dev.html.md

 [2042-01-01 12:55:28] INFO  WEBrick::HTTPServer#start: pid=12965 port=9292
 ```

-If this environment were a PHP environment, we'd have PHP installed.
+If this environment were a PHP environment, we'd have PHP installed,
-If it were Node, we'd have Node and NPM installed.
-And so on.
+if it were Node, we'd have Node and NPM installed, and so on.
 Otto
 automatically builds a development environment for your application.

 ## Development Environment Address